 What the candidate should say instead: analytical, big picture thinker, fast learner

-I love posting on Quora and YouTube, check out myfor my juiciest career/job search advice.
+I love posting on Quora and YouTube, check out my YouTube Channel for my juiciest career/job search advice.
 Best of luck!

 What words should you never say when being interviewed for a job?
 By Madeline Mann originally appeared on Quora.